JL710/typki/README.md

 Elements like math can not be properly converted to html.
 Fortunately there is a workaround for that.

 Wrapping an element in `frame` converts it to svg and embeds that into the html.
 That way elements can be displayed properly on html.
+The `frame` from typki differs from the std one, because it always displays the content and never panics.

 ```typ
 #import "typki.typ": frame